 High Achieving Students

-All students in first through eighth grade participate in our fall annual standardized testing program using the MAPS test, a nationally-normed test.
+All students in first through eighth grade participate in our fall annual standardized testing program using the MAPS test, a nationally normed test.
 Our students consistently score one to two years above grade level.
-Our eighth grade classes attain a combined grade equivalent score of an average first year college student in reading, language, and mathematics. (click here for test scores).
+Our eighth-grade classes attain a combined grade equivalent score of an average first-year college student in reading, language, and mathematics.
+For more information on our test scores please contact our school counselor, Kara Warner at email@example.com

 An Award Winning School